ArnovanHilten/GenNet/README.md

 ## 2. Getting started

+Follow the instructions below to get started and check the [A to Z tutorial](https://colab.research.google.com/github/ArnovanHilten/GenNet/blob/dev/examples/A_to_Z/GenNet_A_to_Z.ipynb) to start GenNet with your own data!

 ### Prerequisites:

 - GenNet can use CPU or GPU (which can be quite a bit faster for deeper networks) If you want to use cuda, please make sure you have the correct version of CUDA installed [CUDA](https://developer.nvidia.com/cuda-10.1-download-archive-base).
 GenNet has been tested for: